darcydev/Waygook-Teacher/README.md

 Waygook Teacher
 =======

-Waygook Teacher is a language-learning website that connects Koreans with native English speakers.

-Waygook Teacher provides a place for Korean students to connect with native English speakers.
+Waygook Teacher is a platform to connect Korean students with English teachers.

 Features:
-* Website is translated into both Korean and English!
+* translated into both English and Korean

 Feature Stage 1: (01/19 - 08/19)
 * search profile